CD Rates Today: December 21, 2022—Earn More Than 4% Interest

 Highest CD Rates Today: 15-Month, 18-Month and 2-Year Terms

-On a 15-month CD, today’s best interest rate is 4.50%; you’ll do well if you can find a rate close to that.
-One week ago, the top rate also was 4.50%.
+On a 15-month CD, today’s best interest rate is 4.60%; you’ll do well if you can find a rate close to that.

-The highest rate on an 18-month CD is currently 4.16%—the same as a week ago.
+The highest rate on an 18-month CD is currently 4.50%—the same as a week ago.

-A CD is a type of savings account with a fixed interest rate and a time lock.
-You’re not supposed to touch your deposit until the CD’s term is up, whether that’s in six months, one year or five years.
+A CD is a type of savings account that comes with a fixed interest rate and a time lock.
+Investors are discouraged from touching their deposit until a CD’s term is up.
 Your patience is rewarded with interest that’s usually better than what you’d earn from a regular savings account.

 If you withdraw money from a CD before “maturity”—when it hits the end of its term—and you can be slapped with stiff penalties.
 For example, you can lose up to six months’ worth of interest if you make an early withdrawal from a one-year CD.